Cousteau (band): History

 The band achieved gold-record status in Europe after years of consistent touring and promotion, including tours supporting The Dandy Warhols, David Gray, and Goldfrapp.
+Notably the band sold out iconic The Troubadour in Los Angeles, headlining on three separate occasions during the period 2001-2003.
+Fans of the band include Heath Ledger, Radiohead and David Byrne; Byrne attending two New York shows in 2002 and 2003.

 In 2002 the second album, Sirena, was released; the version released in the US included a DVD with videos and unreleased live songs.
-This album sold over 80,000 copies, and contains the singles 'Talking to Myself' and '(Damn These) Hungry Times'.
+This album sold over 90,000 copies, and contains the singles 'Talking to Myself' and '(Damn These) Hungry Times'.
 Sirena was met with critical acclaim from the likes of Rolling Stone, USA Today and Billboard, and most notably a 2-page colour feature in The New York Times.
 In 2005 Sirena was awarded Classic Album status in The Sydney Morning Herald.

-The band's line-up changed when songwriter/producer Davey Ray Moor left to pursue production jobs in Italy, such as the No. 4 album Dove Sei Tu for Cristina Dona, a solo album 'Telepathy', released in Europe in the USA (included in Republica's Critics Top 100, 2004) and television soundtracks.
+The band's line-up changed when songwriter/producer Davey Ray Moor left to pursue production jobs in Italy, such as the No. 4 album Dove Sei Tu for Cristina Dona, a solo album Telepathy released in Europe in the USA (included in Republica's Critics Top 100, 2004), and television & documentary soundtracks.
+Songwriting duties were taken on by main singer Liam McKahey, and after a change in record companies, the group returned in 2005 with the album Nova Scotia, produced by U2's engineer Ger McDonnel.

-Songwriting duties were taken on by singer Liam McKahey, and after a change in record companies, the group returned in 2005 with the album Nova Scotia, produced by U2's engineer Ger McDonnel.
-Lead singer Liam McKahey (now resident in Australia) released a solo album in 2009 as 'Liam McKahey and the Bodies' entitled Lonely Road, and 2014 saw the release of a second album entitled 'Black Vinyl Heart'.
+Lead singer Liam McKahey released a solo album in 2009 as 'Liam McKahey and the Bodies' entitled Lonely Road, and in 2014 released a second album entitled Black Vinyl Heart.
+McKahey also featured as the lead vocalist on Alessandro Magnanini's 2009 album Someway Still I Do for the tracks 'Livin' My Life', 'But Not For You' and the titular 'Someway Still I Do', and as the lead vocalist on Stephen Emmer's 2014 album International Blue for the tracks 'Blown Away', 'Song For A Deserted Wife' and 'Mama's Mad'.

-The HBO network in the US continues to license Cousteau's earlier work, with their song 'Mesmer' appearing in a feature about Heidi Fleiss, and 'The Last Good Day of The Year' in the HBO film Tell Me You Love Me and again in the 2005 French movie Happily Ever After.
+Meanwhile, the HBO network in the US continues to license Cousteau's earlier work, with their song 'Mesmer' appearing in a feature about Heidi Fleiss, and 'The Last Good Day of The Year' in the HBO film Tell Me You Love Me.